Soller Spain Travel Guide

 The Serra de Tramuntana mountains and the Mediterranean Sea create a natural playground for various outdoor pursuits.

-Soller to The port de Soller: A pleasant, flat 3-kilometer wander down the old tram track or parallel pedestrian path.
+Soller to The port de Soller: A pleasant, flat 3-kilometer wander down along the old tram track or parallel pedestrian path.
 Good for all ages.
 Orange Grove Walks: Numerous gentle paths weave through the valley floor around Soller and Biniaraix, peaceful strolls amidst fragrant citrus woods and ancient olive groves.

-Barranc de Biniaraix: A demanding hike up a steep, stony, and often uneven path through a dramatic gorge.
+Barranc de Biniaraix: A demanding hike up a sheer, stony, and often uneven path through a dramatic gorge.
 This ancient pilgrimage route offers incredible scenery.
 Puig de l'Ofre: An ascent to a prominent peak in the Tramuntana, offering panoramic views in the valley, mountains, and coast.

 The annual Es Firó festival in May commemorates the 1561 victory over pirate invaders.
 An immersive and unforgettable cultural experience with parades, mock battles, and traditional costumes.